5 Health Benefits From Playing Lacrosse

 A Full-Body Strengthening Workout

 No major muscle will be left behind if you’re a lacrosse player.
-The act of swinging a lax stick and throwing the ball work both the upper and lower arms, while cradling – a technique need to maintain control of the ball while using the stick – needs strength in the arms, as well as range of motion.
-You’ll find yourself in a number of different positions throughout a game or practice, so a strong core is necessary, and your legs get an incredible workout with all the running you’ll do!
+The act of swinging a lacrosse stick and throwing the ball works both the upper and lower arms, while cradling – a technique needed to maintain control of the ball while using the stick – needs strength in the arms, as well as range of motion.
+You’ll also find yourself in a number of different positions throughout a game or practice, so having strong core muscles is necessary, and your legs get an incredible workout with all the running you’ll do!

-If you’re interested in learning more about our GameBreaker Lacrosse Camps this summer, click here to find a camp near you and be on your way to becoming a better lacrosse player!
+If you’re interested in learning more about our GameBreaker Lacrosse Camps this summer, start by finding a lacrosse camp near you and be on your way to becoming a better lacrosse player!